-Α. Inspection Fees

-1. Unlighted \$ 8.00

-2. Lighted \$10.00

-Chapter 86 - Solid Waste

-R emoval of Garbage, Trash and Recycling 1 .
-Inside City Residential waste collection from 96-gallon carts, per month (a) First Cart\$8.00 (b) Each additional cart, per month\$8.00 Note: First recycling cart included, additional carts refer to (b) above.
-The Inside City Residential waste collection fee will be waived for individuals on the first cart who are enrolled in the State of Tennessee Tax Relief Program, as set forth annually by the State of Tennessee Division of Property Assessments.
-2 .
-Inside City Multi-family Residential and Mobile Home Park Developments waste collected from 96-gallon carts, per cart, per month Note: First Recycling cart included, additional carts refer to above fee 3 (a) One Cart (b) Each additional cart, per month (c) Recycling per cart, per month\$15.00 4 (a) From 96-gallon carts, per month, per business, per cart (b) From dumpster boxes (1) KHRA & Kingsport City Schools dumpster pickup \$20.00 (2) Commercial & Industrial dumpster pickup 5 Construction waste material, per ton\$82.00 This fee will be assessed to the property owner for any construction waste placed on the right-of-way.
-6 .
-Mixed pile at curb, items outside scope of service, move out/clean out, excessive material fee\$100.00 7 .
-Purchase or Replacement of 96-gallon Cart 8 1 9 .
-Appliance, per pickupFree 10 11 12 (to be billed monthly July 1 through June 30)\$264.00 The annual backyard garbage fee may be waived or reduced for elderly or disabled individuals who meet the annual household income limit requirements and age or disability qualifications, as set forth annually by the State of Tennessee Division of Property Assessments for the State of Tennessee's Property Tax Relief Program.
+A. (The permit shall remain valid for one year after issuance.)
+Chapter 82 - Signs A. Inspection Fees Unlighted\$8.00 1.
+Lighted\$10.00 2.
+Chapter 86 - Solid Waste Α. Removal of Garbage, Trash and Recycling Inside City Residential waste collection from 96-gallon carts, per month (a) First Cart\$8.00 (b) Each additional cart, per month......\$8.00 Note: First recycling cart included, additional carts refer to (b) above.
+The Inside City Residential waste collection fee will be waived for individuals on the first cart who are enrolled in the State of Tennessee Tax Relief Program. as set forth annually by the State of Tennessee Division of Property Assessments.
+2. Inside City Multi-family Residential and Mobile Home Park Developments Note: First Recycling cart included, additional carts refer to above fee Outside City/County residential waste collection from 96-gallon carts, per month 3. (a) One Cart\$15.00 (b) Each additional cart, per month......\$9.00 (c) Recycling per cart, per month.....\$15.00 4.
+Business and Professional Complex collected (a) From 96-gallon carts, per month, per business, per cart\$15.00 (b) From dumpster boxes (1) KHRA & Kingsport City Schools dumpster pickup \$20.00 Commercial & Industrial dumpster pickup\$20.00 (2)5.
+Construction waste material, per ton\$82.00 This fee will be assessed to the property owner for any construction waste placed on the right-of-way.
+6. Mixed pile at curb, items outside scope of service, move out/clean out, excessive material fee \$100.00 Purchase or Replacement of 96-gallon Cart......\$60.00 7.
+8. Purchase or Replacement of 32-gallon Cart......\$60.00 9.
+Appliance, per pickupFree 10 Carpet, per pickup\$25.00 11.
+Discarded furniture, per pickupFree 12.
+Backyard Garbage pickup annual fee (to be billed monthly July 1 through June 30).....\$264.00 The annual backyard garbage fee may be waived or reduced for elderly or disabled individuals who meet the annual household income limit requirements and age or disability qualifications, as set forth annually by the State of Tennessee Division of Property Assessments for the State of Tennessee's Property Tax Relief Program.
 Individuals desiring an exemption from or a reduction in the backyard garbage fee must make application to the